AndreSilva1999/Projeto2022/README.md

     `sudo mysql -u root`

 Next simply go to https://dev.mysql.com/downloads/workbench/ and download the MySQL workbench file for your operative system.
-If you select Ubuntu Linux, please verify your Ubuntu version (note that the version for Ubunto 22.04 is the same as for the version 20.04).
+If you select Ubuntu Linux, please verify your Ubuntu version (note that the version for Ubuntu 22.04 is the same as for the version 20.04).

 1. `sudo dpkg -i mysql -filename`